Heneage Finch, 5th Earl of Winchilsea

-Heneage Finch, 5th Earl of Winchilsea FSA (1657 – 30 September 1726) was an English peer, styled Hon.
+Heneage Finch, 5th Earl of Winchilsea, FSA (1657 – 30 September 1726) was a British Tory politician, who was styled Hon.
 Heneage Finch until 1712.

+Biography

-He was the son of Heneage Finch, 3rd Earl of Winchilsea and Mary Seymour.
+He was the son of Heneage Finch, 3rd Earl of Winchilsea and Lady Mary Seymour, daughter of William Seymour, 2nd Duke of Somerset (grandson of Lady Katherine Grey).
 He was born on 3 January 1657 and baptised on 11 January in the same year.

 The Finch family were traditional royalists.
 At the Restoration, King Charles II recommended Winchelsea to be ambassador to the Porte.
 He arrived at Constantinople on 17 January 1661.
 He was eventually recalled by letter on 19 December 1667.
 He did not leave Turkey until early 1669.